The hamlet of Temple Balsall lies halfway between the villages of Knowle and Balsall Common.

 Check the online catalogue to see if the above books on Temple Balsall are available at your local Solihull library.

-Let us know your memories of Temple Balsall, however recent, by completing a memory sheet attached right.
+Let us know your memories of Temple Balsall, however recent, by completing a memory sheet attached below.